Ravuri-Sivaram/vision-sentinel/README.md

   Applied ONNX quantization to enable efficient inference on CPU-only environments

 - **Cloud Readiness:**
   Fully containerized with Docker, making it deployment-ready for AWS ECS, GCP Cloud Run, or similar platforms

+  ---

+## 🛠️ Future Roadmap & Upcoming Updates
+Vision Sentinel is designed for continuous evolution.
+The following features are currently in development:

+- **🔄 CI/CD Integration:** Implementing GitHub Actions for automated linting, unit testing of the inference logic, and automated Docker builds on every push.
+- **🧠 Generative AI (VLM) Adaptation:** Integrating a lightweight Vision-Language Model (like Moondream) to provide natural language scene descriptions triggered by specific YOLO detections.
+- **☁️ Full Cloud Deployment:** Transitioning the stack to AWS (ECS/App Runner) with a stateless architecture using AWS S3 for result persistence.
+- **📊 Metadata Persistence:** Integrating a PostgreSQL database to log historical detection data and system performance metrics.